Generic Oracle Setup Guidelink

-Note: Enabling ARCHIVELOG mode requires the Oracle instance to be taken offline for a brief period.
-To learn more, see Oracle's documentation.
+NOTE: Enabling ARCHIVELOG mode requires the Oracle instance to be briefly taken offline.
+To learn more, see Oracle's archived redo log file documentation.

 SHUTDOWN IMMEDIATE; STARTUP MOUNT; ALTER DATABASE ARCHIVELOG; ALTER DATABASE OPEN;

-Configure Oracle RMAN to retain Backups and Archive Logs for at least 24 hours (Fivetran recommends 7 days):
+Configure Oracle RMAN to retain backups and archive logs for at least 24 hours.
+We recommend retaining data for seven days.

 RMAN> CONFIGURE RETENTION POLICY TO RECOVERY WINDOW OF 7 DAYS;

-DB_RECOVERY_FILE_DEST_SIZEto a value that agrees with your available disk space because Expired and Obsolete Log and Backup files can quickly fill your disk.
-For more information, see Oracle's Documentation.
+DB_RECOVERY_FILE_DEST_SIZEparameter to a value that matches your available disk space, because expired and obsolete log and backup files can quickly fill your disk.
+For more information, see Oracle's DB_RECOVERY_FILE_DEST_SIZE documentation.